 - Online using our Choose Your Overdraft Coverage Options request process

 - Call our customer service department at (866) 952-9523

 - Visit your local Arvest Bank branch location

 Requests to remove Basic Overdraft Coverage or Extended Overdraft Coverage from your account will be processed and applied to your account the business day following your request.
 Requests to add Basic Overdraft Coverage or Extended Overdraft Coverage to your account that currently has no overdraft coverage will be processed within 30 to 120 days.
 Requests to add Extended Overdraft Coverage to accounts with Basic Overdraft Coverage will be processed the business day following your request.
 We will process your request to add overdraft coverage to your account, we pay overdrafts in our sole discretion and may not provide you with the overdraft coverage requested or any overdraft coverage.

 We offer a number of options that you can use to help manage your checking account balance and avoid inadvertently overdrafting your checking account.
 Monitoring your balance not only can help you prevent overdraft fees, it can also alert you should any type of fraudulent activity take place on your account.
 We are happy to help you get set up with any of these services:

 In addition, we offer online assistance at arvestmoneyskills.com.
-This website has resources to assist you with managing your money such as setting budgets, managing credit and many other areas of financial management.
+This website has resources to assist you with managing your money such as setting budgets, managing credit and a number of other areas of financial management.
 If you do not have access to the internet, come visit us at your local branch for assistance in using these valuable resources.